 The Bank has diverse sources of liquidity to allow for flexibility in meeting funding requirements.
 For the domestic operations, current accounts and savings deposits payable on demand form a significant part of the Bank's funding and the Bank is working with a concerted strategy to sustain and grow this segment of deposits along with retail term deposits.
-These deposits are augmented by wholesale deposits, borrowings and through issuance of bonds and subordinated debt from time to time.
+These deposits are augmented by wholesale deposits, borrowings and through issuance of bonds including subordinated debt from time to time.
 Loan maturities and sale of investments also provide liquidity.
 The Bank holds unencumbered, high quality liquid assets to protect against stress conditions.

 For domestic operations, the Bank also has the option of managing liquidity by borrowing in the inter-bank market on a short-term basis.
 The overnight market, which is a significant part of the inter-bank market, is susceptible to volatile interest rates.
 To limit the reliance on such volatile funding, the ALM Policy has stipulated limits for borrowing and lending in the inter-bank market.
-The Bank also has access to refinancing facilities extended by the RBI.

 For the overseas operations too, the Bank has a well-defined borrowing program.
 The US dollar is the base currency for the overseas branches of the Bank, apart from the branches where the currency is not freely convertible.
 In order to maximise the borrowings at reasonable cost, liquidity in different markets and currencies is targeted.
 The wholesale borrowings are in the form of bond issuances, syndicated loans from banks, money market borrowings, inter-bank bilateral loans and deposits, including structured deposits.
 The Bank also raises refinance from banks against the buyer's credit and other forms of trade assets.
 The loans that meet the criteria of the Export Credit Agencies are refinanced as per the agreements entered with these agencies.
 Apart from the above the Bank is also focused on increasing the share of retail deposit liabilities at overseas branches, in accordance with the regulatory framework at the host countries.

 Frameworks that are broadly similar to the above framework have been established at each of the overseas banking subsidiaries of the Bank to manage liquidity risk.
 The frameworks are established considering host country regulatory requirements as applicable.
-Besides, as per local regulatory requirements, ICICI Bank UK PLC has implemented its Individual Liquidity Adequacy Assessment (ILAA) framework, which stipulates the level of liquidity required to meet the UK regulatory requirements and the liquidity commensurate with the risks identified in its portfolio and strategic plans.
+Besides, as per local regulatory requirements, ICICI Bank UK PLC has implemented its Internal Liquidity Adequacy Assessment Process (ILAAP) framework, which stipulates the level of liquidity required to meet the UK regulatory requirements and the liquidity commensurate with the risks identified in its portfolio and strategic plans.

 In summary, the Bank has in place robust governance structure, policy framework and review mechanism to ensure availability of adequate liquidity even under stressed market conditions.
-The Bank is subject to liquidity coverage ratio (LCR) requirement in a phased manner as per the RBI guidelines.
+The Bank is subject to liquidity coverage ratio (LCR) requirement in a phased manner as per the RBI guidelines from January 1, 2015.
 LCR was introduced to ensure that a bank has an adequate stock of unencumbered high quality liquid assets (HQLA) to survive a significant liquidity stress lasting for a period of 30 days.
+As per the RBI guidelines, the LCR disclosure is applicable to Indian banks on a consolidated basis from January 01, 2016 onwards.
+In view of the same the Bank has commenced computation of the LCR on consolidated basis from January 2016.